-Learning outcomes 2, 3 and 4 must be assessed in a real work environment by a vocationally competent Assessor Learning outcomes The learner will: Assessment criteria The learner can:

-- Understand principles of professional development - 1.1 Explain the importance of continually improving knowledge and practice - 1.2 Analyse potential barriers to professional development - 1.3 Compare the use of different sources and systems of support for professional development - 1.4 Explain factors to consider when selecting opportunities and activities for keeping knowledge and practice up to date - 2.
-Be able to prioritise goals and targets for own professional development - 2.1 Evaluate own knowledge and performance against standards and benchmarks - 2.2 Prioritise development goals and targets to meet expected standards
+Learning outcomes 2, 3 and 4 must be assessed in a real work environment by a vocationally competent Assessor Learning outcomes Assessment criteria The learner will: The learner can: 1.
+Understand principles of professional 1.1 Explain the importance of continually improving development knowledge and practice 1.2 Analyse potential barriers to professional development 1.3 Compare the use of different sources and systems of support for professional development 1.4 Explain factors to consider when selecting opportunities and activities for keeping knowledge and practice up to date 2.
+Be able to prioritise goals and targets 2.1 Evaluate own knowledge and performance against for own professional development standards and benchmarks 2.2 Prioritise development goals and targets to meet expected standards